TrellixVulnTeam/swahilipython_SCMU/Doc/library/tarfile.rst

 .. method:: TarFile.extractall(path=".", members=None, *, numeric_owner=False)

-   Extract all members from the archive to the current working directory or directory *path*.
+   Extract all members kutoka the archive to the current working directory or directory *path*.
 If optional *members* is given, it must be a subset of the list returned by :meth:`getmembers`.
 Directory information like owner, modification time and permissions are set after all members have been extracted.